rohanjn98/sentiment-analysis-sagemaker-deployment/README.md

 # Sentiment Analysis Model Deployment Using Amazon SageMaker

 This is the first deployment project which is part of the MLE Nanodegree.
-The project is constructed using a RNN (Recurrent Neural Network) for the purpose of determining the sentiment of a movie review using the IMDB data set.
+The project is constructed using an RNN (Recurrent Neural Network) for the purpose of determining the sentiment of a movie review using the IMDB data set.
 The model is developed using Amazon's SageMaker service.
-A simple web app is also developed for the user interaction.
-The web app provides the users with an interface to provide their reviews and getting an instant feedback on their review being POSITIVE or NEGATIVE.
+A simple web app is also developed for user interaction.
+The web app provides the users with an interface to provide their reviews and getting instant feedback on their review being POSITIVE or NEGATIVE.

 <br />The application architecture looks like the diagram below: